uber/nebula.gl/modules/react-map-gl-draw/README.md

 - `onSelect` (Function, Optional) - callback when clicking a position under `SELECT` and `EDITTING` mode.
 Receives an object containing the following parameters
   - `selectedFeature`: selected feature. `null` if clicked an empty space.
-  - `selectedFeatureIndex`: selected feature index.`-1` if clicked an empty space.
+  - `selectedFeatureIndex`: selected feature index.`null` if clicked an empty space.
-  - `editHandleIndex`: selected editHandle index. `-1` if clicked an empty space.
+  - `editHandleIndex`: selected editHandle index. `null` if clicked an empty space.
   - `screenCoords`: screen coordinates of the clicked position.
   - `mapCoords`: map coordinates of the clicked position.